artinZareie/single-cycle-mips/docs/GPRF.md

 # GPRF (General Purpose Register File)

 The GPRF is a 32x32 register file.
-It provides two read ports and one write port, allowing simultaneous reading of two registers and writing to one register @negedge clock cycle.
+It provides two read ports and one write port, allowing simultaneous reading of two registers and writing to one register @posedge clock cycle.

 ## Features
 - 32 registers, each 32 bits wide